Tok/proomp/README.md

     pip install --upgrade scikit-image --pre
     pip install --upgrade transformers
     pip install --upgrade accelerate
+    pip install --upgrade safetensors
+    pip install --upgrade xformers

 * numpy and Pillow are required to install torch.
 * torch requires the CUDA compiler (NVCC).
-  * For Python versions > 3.9, try a nightly torch build since there's no official support.
+  * Python version 3.11, requires a nightly torch build since there's no official support.
+  * It may also be possible to use CUDA 11.7 with Python 3.9 for a more stable setup.
+    * To do so, manually fix the version numbers in the commands or in `requirements.txt`
 * diffusers require torch and shouldn't be higher than version 0.11.0 (for now).
 * scikit-image depends on numpy and may require VS C++ Build Tools to compile.